JNRowe/jnrowe.github.io/thoughts/i_have_a_secret.rst

 I know this has sounded like a sweetheart letter aimed at sqlalchemy_/activerecord_/odb_, but it isn’t meant that way.
 Okay, it kinda of is.
-However, I want to more.
+However, I want to know more.

 I’m tired of needing to enlist the help of others when I want a deeper understanding of what is causing slowdowns with complex queries, or having to